imnanxu/PartialHumanBrain_preprocessing/README.md

 https://en.wikibooks.org/wiki/SPM/Installation_on_Windows#Preamble.

 ## II.
 Resources files: ./resources/
-### 1. ./resources/fmap/: field map files of the sample data
+### 1. Field map files of the sample data: ./resources/fmap/
 These files are for distortion corrections.
 Please replace the these files with the ones from your imaging sessions.

 ### 2. Parcellation atlas files: